-The degree of Master of Arts (M.A.) is conferred upon students who complete a total of at least two Residence Units and all academic requirements specified by their program.
+The degree of Master of Arts (MA) is conferred upon students who complete a total of two Residence Units (with additional semesters of Extended Residence, if applicable) and all academic requirements specified by their program.

 Exception: Students entering the following free-standing MA programs in Fall 2016 or later register for a full or fractional Residence Unit following the rules listed here.
 Students who entered these programs in Spring 2016 or earlier register only for individual courses and do NOT register for Residence Units.